SevenHills Hospital: Financial difficulties and controversy

-The hospital began operations in phases; in the first phase, 300 beds were made available.
+The hospital began operations in phases; in the first phase, 300 beds were ready.
 However, all of the wards meant for BMC patients were still under construction, and a memorandum of understanding (MOU) between BMC and the hospital had not been signed.
 An expansion of the hospital (to open more of the 1,500 beds) was dependent upon the MOU.
 When the two parties could not agree on the terms, the matter was brought first to a civic house session (in 2010) and then to the Bombay High Court (in 2011).
 Finally, in 2013, SevenHills agreed to provide 20% of all hospital beds (general and ICU) and facilities to poor patients, and to provide medicines at BMC rates.
 In addition, BMC was given power to "take over the hospital" if the hospital violated the agreement.
 An MOU between BMC and Seven Hills was signed in December 2013, and the hospital received a certificate of occupancy.

 The delay in hospital expansion severely hampered the ability of SevenHills to raise revenue which, in turn, led to increased debt.
 In 2013, JPMorgan Chase, through its Asia Infrastructure Fund, invested Rs 2.7 billion in SevenHills, allowing it to add 300 beds.
 A subsequent investment made JP Morgan a 35% owner in the company.
 In addition, hospital lenders, including Axis Bank, agreed to restructuring the hospital's debt of Rs 8 billion.
 Maganti remained the controlling shareholder.

 In 2015–16, SevenHills reported revenue of Rs 2.3 billion and a loss of Rs 1.47 billion, and the company continued to operate at 20% capacity.
 According to SevenHills's annual report, "The current level of operations of the company could not support the fixed overheads (finance costs, depreciation and amortization expenses) incurred for its Mumbai Hospital.
 Time overrun, coupled with substantial increase in cost and lower operational level, had put strain on the operational cash flows of the company, thereby resulting in liquidity problem for the company".
 As of 2017, only 300 beds at the Mumbai hospital are operational.

 The Mumbai High Court gave the hospital until 31 March 2017 to repay its debts.
 JP Morgan first tried to find a buyer for its holdings, then tried to gain control of the company.
 Other companies have also expressed an interest in buying out the hospital's debt, however, no agreements were reached.

 On 20 November 2017, the hospital's lenders filed for insolvency, which will force an auction of the hospital.
 The total liability is estimated at Rs 1,100–1,200 crore.